People v. Muybridge

-In 1874, photographer Eadweard Muybridge killed Harry Larkyns in Calistoga, California, believing that Larkyns had seduced Muybridge's wife and fathered the baby son Muybridge had believed was his own.

-At trial the jury, disregarding the judge's instructions, returned a verdict of not guilty on the grounds of justifiable homicide.
+In 1874, photographer Eadweard Muybridge killed Harry Larkyns in Calistoga, California, believing that Larkyns had seduced Muybridge's wife and fathered the son Muybridge believed was his own.
+At trial, the jury, disregarding the judge's instructions, returned a verdict of not guilty on the grounds of justifiable homicide.

 Murder and circumstances

 On 20 May 1871, 41-year-old Muybridge married 21-year-old divorcee Flora Shallcross Stone (née Downs).
 Muybridge was often away from home to photograph faraway places.

 Shortly after the murder, it was reported that "Major" Harry Larkyns, a reporter for the Evening Post and a friend of the Muybridges, had been romantically involved with Flora.
 Muybridge had received evidence for the ongoing affair from Mrs. Smith, a mutual friend and the maternity nurse who helped when Flora gave birth to Florado Helios Muybridge (born 14 April 1874).

 On 17 October, Muybridge went to Calistoga and tracked down Larkyns, who had found a new job photographing mines.
 Muybridge called Larkyns to the door of his hotel before killing Larkyns with a point-blank pistol-shot close to the heart.
 Muybridge calmly surrendered himself to the superintendent and was brought to Calistoga to be given in charge of the authorities.
 He awaited his trial in the Napa jail.